wacax/NationalDataSciBowl/README.md

 and writes the .csv submission file.
 Written in Python and Julia

+h2o_v2.R
+It contains the R script to run deep belief networks in the data.
+It also outputs a submission file.

 preprocessingFunctions.py:
 It contains the preprocessing modules as well as the initial convolution layer for the convolutional neural networks.
 Written in Python